anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

-choose OpenStack is that it has a large active community of vendors and operators, which means that any code or component changes needed to support the Common Telco Cloud Infrastructure requirements can be managed through the existing project communities’ processes to add and validate the required features through well-established mechanisms.
+choose OpenStack is that it has a large active community of vendors and operators, which means that any code or component changes needed to support the Common Telco Cloud Infrastructure requirements can be managed through the existing project communities' processes to add and validate the required features through well-established mechanisms.

 Vision